WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 The WFJL implements the Whiteflag messages defined in the Whiteflag standard with the `WfMessage` class of the `org.whiteflagprotocol.java` package.
-This class encapsulated the `WfBasicMessage` class from the `org.whiteflagprotocol.java.core` package and adds implementation-sepcific metadata and methods that allow for further integration in larger software applications.
+This class encapsulates the `WfBasicMessage` class from the `org.whiteflagprotocol.java.core` package and adds implementation-sepcific metadata and methods that allow for further integration in larger software applications.